Absalom Lowe Landis House

 The Absalom Lowe Landis House, also known as Beech Hall, is a historic house in Normandy, Tennessee.

 History

 The house was built in 1866 for Absalom Lowe Landis, a veteran of the Confederate States Army during the American Civil War who served as a member of the Tennessee Senate.
-It was later acquired by his daughter Melissa and her husband J. M. Shoffer, followed by their granddaughter Argie and her husband William Prentice Cooper, who served as the mayor of Shelbyville, Tennessee.
+It was later acquired by his daughter Melissa and her husband J. M. Shoffner, followed by their granddaughter Argie and her husband William Prentice Cooper, who served as the mayor of Shelbyville, Tennessee.
 The Coopers also owned the Gov. Prentice Cooper House in Shelbyville, and they summered at Beech Hall.
 Their son, Prentice Cooper, served as the 39th Governor of Tennessee from 1939 to 1945, and redesigned the cellar in the 1950s.
 Their grandson, Jim Cooper, serves as a member of the United States House of Representatives.

 Architectural significance

 The house was designed in the Greek Revival architectural style.
 It has been listed on the National Register of Historic Places since June 25, 1987.